seccubus/seccubus/_posts/12-01-08-new-milestone-seccubus-20beta1.md

 ---
 layout: post
-title: New milestone: Seccubus 2.0.beta1
+title: New milestone\: Seccubus 2.0.beta1
 ---
 Here are the release notes: